Mohammad Zuhdi Nashashibi

-Mohammad Zuhdi Nashashibi (1925 – 27 January 2020), also known as Abu Zuhdi, was a banker and politician from the West Bank.
-He was the first Finance Minister of the Palestinian National Authority.
-He served the post from 1994 to 2002.
+Mohammad Zuhdi Nashashibi (1925 – 27 January 2020), also known as Abu Zuhdi, was a Palestinian politician and banker.
+He served as the Minister of Finance of the Palestinian National Authority from 5 July 1994 to 13 June 2002.

 Biography

 Zuhdi Nashashibi was born on 1925 in Jerusalem in a Nashashibi family.
 He worked in Commercial Bank of Syria.

 Zuhdi Nashashibi started his career at Syrian Ba'ath Party in early sixties.
 Later, he became a member of the executive council of Palestine Liberation Organization.
 He became the head of its economics department.
 He was the chairman of Palestinian National Fund too.

-Zuhdi Nashashibi returned to his homeland after Oslo Accords in 1994.
-He was appointed as the Finance Minister of the Palestinian National Authority in that year.
-He served in that post till 2002.
+Zuhdi Nashashibi returned to his homeland after the Oslo Accords in 1994.
+He was appointed as the Minister of Finance of the Palestinian National Authority on 5 July 1994.
+He served in that post until 13 June 2002.

 Zuhdi Nashashibi died on 27 January 2020 at the age of 95.